 Quinoa served alongside vegan Indian food.

-Quinoa (pronounced: KEENwah) is a vegan favorite that’s rich in protein and other nutrients.
+Quinoa (pronounced: KEEN-Wah) is a vegan favorite that’s rich in protein and other nutrients.
 Along with buckwheat and amaranth, quinoa is considered a pseudocereal (or pseudograin.)
-That means that, classified botanically, pseudocereals are seeds even though you can cook them exactly like grain products.
-In much the same way, peppers and squash are actually fruits but are more sensibly regarded as vegetables when cooking.
+Pseudocereals are botanically classified as seeds even though you can cook them exactly like grain products.
+In much the same way, peppers and squash are actually fruits but are more sensibly treated as vegetables when cooking.

 Nutritional Qualities

 Quinoa is one of the best vegan sources of protein.
-It contains all nine essential amino acids the human body requires.
+It contains all nine essential amino acids required by the human body.
 It’s also rich in minerals like phosphorus, magnesium, iron.

 Purchasing Quinoa